funql/funql-dotnet/README.md

 - Configurable JSON serialization — Works out of the box with `System.Text.Json` and supports external JSON libraries like `NewtonSoft.Json` for greater flexibility.

+## Samples

+The [samples](https://github.com/funql/funql-dotnet/tree/main/samples) directory contains example projects that demonstrate how to use FunQL .NET in different scenarios.

+- [`WebApi`](https://github.com/funql/funql-dotnet/tree/main/samples/WebApi) - A basic example of a REST API that integrates FunQL .NET with Entity Framework Core (EF Core), Noda Time, System.Text.Json, and minimal APIs.

 ## License

 - FunQL software is dual-licensed: